Patente di guida

 Documents written in a language other than English

-If your overseas licence or confirmation letter is not written in English, you must provide an official translation.
+If your overseas licence or confirmation letter is not written in English, you must provide an original translation.
 Photocopies of original translations are not acceptable.

 Translations obtained through any other means are not acceptable.